exercism/javascript/docs/PROGRAMMING_TIPS.md

 A function name is important to be clear and precise.
 Consider the following recommendations when you name your function.

-- Choose meaningful words.
+### Choose meaningful function names

 When you name your function, you should be clear on what it does.
-  On Function name `get(studentId, subject)`, you can't tell what it is geting mark for or what it is getting or whether it is getting Studnet name or Age or their marks.
+For example, the function `get(studentId, subject)` doesn't have a meaningful function name, and therefore, it is not clear what it does.
-  Function `getStudentGrade(studentId, subject)` told you everything you need to know about what it does.
+It might be getting the student's subject grade or getting their enrollment status.
-  It will return the student grade.
+A better name would be `getStudentGrade(studentId, subject)`, as it precisely communicates what the function does.

 ### Don't make the function name too long

 Take care not to make a function name too long.